headshed-dev/nanowrimo-23/pages/perl-long-death.md

 		- says it all really, even if its a raptor
 		-
 	- the demise of a language is not just as simple as saying, no one likes or wants to write in it any more, it is caused by many thing
-		- when puppet was first wr
+		- when puppet was first written in Perl, its aut